WASHINGTON DC —

 Robin King of the World Resources Institute (WRI), who authored the report, said some of the findings were “quite frightening”.

-The WRI report identifies building standards, ownership models and gentrification as the key factors that need addressing to prevent the poor being driven into sub-standard accommodation.
+The WRI report identifies building standards, ownership models and inappropriate land policies as the key factors that need addressing to prevent the poor being driven into sub-standard accommodation.

 “So we think all of these together really provide cities with a great toolbox that they can apply as they try to tackle the issue of housing.
 We think that equitable access to adequate, secure and affordable housing will improve living standard for the city as a whole making it good for people, the environment and the economy,” King said.

-He added that addressing the issue was “incredibly urgent” to reverse unsustainable development.
+She added addressing the issue was “incredibly urgent” to reverse unsustainable development.
 Tens of thousands of Cambodians have faced forced evictions and urban land grabbing which have led to protests and violent crackdowns.

 According to the Housing Rights Task Force (HRTF), some 10 percent of Phnom Penh’s population live below the poverty line.